m-p-c/pieces/readme.md

 # pieces

-this repo contains the pieces of an app that connects twilio sms to airtable and back again.
+this repo contains various tools to help mutual aid projects.

+currenty, it holds the pieces of an app that connects twilio sms to airtable and back again.

 a better readme is forthcoming. the gist for now: